Identifying the host of compact binary mergers: Discussion

 We apply our method to the three best-localized GW events detected thus far: \texttt{S250207bg}, \texttt{GW190814}, and \texttt{S250830bp}.
 Focusing on the most luminous $1\%$ of galaxies in each photometric band, we find that only a small number of galaxies support a reasonably broad range of $H_0$: one galaxy each for \texttt{S250207bg} and \texttt{GW190814}, and four galaxies for \texttt{S250830bp}.
 For all events, we find the probability of at least one galaxy being a random association to be 29--36\%.

-Publicly available databases do not provide clear evidence that these galaxies are members of identified galaxy clusters. {Furthermore, the identification of the only potential host for \texttt{S250207bg} as an AGN may be suggestive, since the fraction of massive galaxies hosting an AGN is expected to be $\lesssim25\%$ in the local universe \citep[e.g.,][]{Sabater_2019, pucha2025triplingcensusdwarfagn}.
-We encourage further follow-up studies and observations of the identified galaxies and their surrounding environments to better characterize these systems and search for possible fainter structures.}
+Publicly available databases do not provide clear evidence that these galaxies are members of identified galaxy clusters.
+Furthermore, the identification of the only potential host for \texttt{S250207bg} as an AGN may be suggestive, since the fraction of massive galaxies hosting an AGN is expected to be $\lesssim25\%$ in the local universe (e.g., \cite{Sabater_2019, pucha2025triplingcensusdwarfagn}).
+We therefore encourage further follow-up studies and observations of the identified galaxies and their surrounding environments to better characterize these systems and search for possible fainter structures.

 The photometric bands in which the candidate galaxies are identified may also be astrophysically informative.
 Any systematic preference for candidate hosts to appear in a given band could indicate which galactic property is more closely linked to the sites of CBCs.
 In particular, redder bands are expected to more closely trace stellar mass, whereas bluer bands are more sensitive to star formation rate.
 By performing the search across multiple photometric bands, our method allows us to probe these different regimes.

-We find that the identified galaxies for \texttt{S250207bg} and \texttt{S250830bp} are all selected in the bluer $B$ and $B_J$ bands, while the galaxy associated with \texttt{GW190814} is selected in the redder $J$ band.
+We find that the identified galaxies for \texttt{S250207bg} and \texttt{S250830bp} are all found in the bluer $B$ and $B_J$ bands, while the galaxy associated with \texttt{GW190814} is found in the redder $J$ band. {The substantial difference in the component masses of \texttt{S250207bg} ($(m_1,m_2)=(35.2^{+1.7}_{-1.7},30.6^{+1.5}_{-1.8})M_\odot$; \cite{S250207bg_2026}), and \texttt{GW190814} ($(m_1,m_2)=(23.2^{+1.1}_{-1.0},2.59^{+0.08}_{-0.09})M_\odot$; \cite{Abbott_GW190814}), together with their association with distinct photometric bands, may suggest that CBCs with masses trace different galaxy properties.}

+It is also possible that CBCs preferentially occur in small, low-luminosity galaxies.
+If so, we would expect to systematically find no plausible host candidates across events.
+The identification of 1, 1, and 4 candidates for the three events, respectively, may already provide tentative evidence against this scenario.

-Because our method focuses on the most luminous galaxies, it is largely insensitive to catalog incompleteness, which primarily affects the faint end of the galaxy distribution.
+Because our method focuses on the most luminous galaxies, it is insensitive to catalog incompleteness, which primarily affects the faint end of the galaxy distribution.
 We therefore do not expect our results to change with a more complete galaxy catalog.